harryjjacobs/microslam/slam/README.md

 # slam library

-Simple and lightweight C++ LiDAR-based SLAM library for running on microcontrollers.
+Simple and lightweight LiDAR-based SLAM library written in C, for running on a microcontroller.

 ## Dependencies